 Furthermore, let’s take a look at expense items.
 The first expense is the cost of goods sold (COGS).
 Subtracting Revenues from COGS yields gross profit.
 This shows how much it costs a company to produce sales.
 Next comes operating expenses.
 These expenses do not directly relate to the production of goods.
 These include salaries, utilities, and depreciation.

-Finally, interest expense and taxes conclude the net income formula.
-After deducting all the aforementioned expenses, a company finds their net income.
+Finally, deduct interest expenses and taxes.
+After deducting all the aforementioned expenses, a company finds its net income.